top of page

 Please share the following concepts as a part of this lesson: Teachers care so much about their students (you may want to share from your own perspective here).

-The care & support that teachers provide is directly linked to the confidence that we feel at school and how positive our culture is here at school.
+The care and support that teachers provide is directly linked to the confidence that we feel at school and how positive our culture is here at school.

 Writing Prompt .jpg